 Black mould has the potential to cause serious health issues.
-Yet many Australian buildings don’t have adequate safeguards against it.
+Yet many Australian buildings do not have adequate safeguards against it.
 Leaky buildings lie at the heart of the problem.

-The rate of apartment building in Australia is at an all-time high.
-A continually-growing population creates more demand for housing.
+The rate of apartment building in Australia is at an all-time high as its continually growing population creates more demand for housing.
 The combination of immigration and Australia’s birth rate has led to a boom period for the residential construction industry.

 You need only look at the rate of building across the East Coast.
 Sydney has seen a meteoric rise in apartment construction to meet the demand from tenants.

 At first glance, that all sounds good for the building industry.
-But there’s a problem.
+But there is a problem:

 Attempting to keep pace with this increase in demand has led to many builders rushing their projects.
 In the worst cases, this leads to building code oversights.
 Builders have less time to spend on checking the quality of the materials that they use.
-This means they’re relying on the manufacturers to offer materials that meet Australian building codes.
+This means they are relying on the manufacturers to offer materials that meet Australian building codes and standards.

 This creates terrible living conditions for residents.
 Take the story of the Palermo apartment complex in Wentworth Point as an example.
 A resident named John says that he had to get rid of 120 litres of water that found its way into his apartment following a storm.
 The problem became so big that it led to him building a dam to provide against it.

-Residents shouldn’t have to build homemade solutions to building problems.
-It’s the responsibility of those in the industry to create the safest buildings possible.
-Leaks can lead to property damage, but there’s also a more serious problem.
-They also lead to the development of toxic black mould.
+Residents should not have to build homemade solutions for their building problems – it’s the responsibility of those in the industry to create the safest buildings possible.
+Leaks that are caused by careless construction or incorrect use of ventilation windows or louvre windows can lead to property damage.
+And this has led to a more serious problem – the development of toxic black mould.

 What is Toxic Black Mould?

 Leaky buildings create the perfect growing conditions for toxic black mould.
 Often found on walls, ceilings, and window frames, this mould presents a serious health risk.
-It also spreads quickly.
-Toxic black mould releases its spores into the air surrounding it.
+Toxic black mould releases its spores into the air surrounding it, spreading quickly.

-As the amount of mould increases, so too do the amount of spores in the room’s air.
-Residents breathe these spores in, often unwittingly.
-This is a particular issue if the mould develops inside the building’s air conditioning system.
-Every time a resident uses the system, they circulate more spores through the building.
-This means they breathe even more in, as well as contributing to the mould’s spread.
+As the amount of mould increases, so does the number of spores in the room’s air.
+Residents breathe these spores in unwittingly.
+This is an issue if the mould develops inside the building’s air conditioning system.
+Every time a resident uses the system, it circulates more spores through the building.
+This means they breathe even more in, contributing to the mould’s spread.

 The toxic black mould name is also something of a misnomer.
-The mould also has a dark green hue and it sometimes has more of a grey colouring, rather than black.
+Its colours range from a dark green hue to grey, rather than black.

-On the plus side, this unique colouring makes it easy to identify.
-Few other funguses share this colour, so residents don’t struggle to find the source of the problem.
-The major issue is that the problem shouldn’t be there in the first place.
+On the bright side, this unique colouring makes it easy to identify.
+Few other fungi share this colour, so residents do not struggle to find the source of the problem.
+The more pressing issue is that the problem should not be there in the first place.

 Toxic black mould also has a very distinctive odour.
-It’s somewhat musty, as you’d expect of something that appears as a result of moisture.
+It is somewhat musty, as you would expect of something that appears as a result of moisture.
 Some also say that it smells like mildew.
-However, the smell doesn’t spread far without the help of an air conditioning unit.
+However, the smell does not spread far without the help of an air conditioning unit.

-What’s most worrying about toxic black mould is the array of health problems that it can create.
-The mould emits mycotoxins, which lead to the following minor symptoms:
+What is most worrying about toxic black mould is the array of health problems that it can create.
+The mould emits mycotoxins, which leads to the following minor symptoms:

 - Coughing and sneezing fits